 Yes.
-Fines can be reduced on the basis of "financial hardship" or "inability to pay" grounds based on the principle of proportionality.
-In order to benefit from such a reduction, the undertaking must demonstrate that it would be likely to exit the market as a result of the fine.
+Fines can be imposed on the basis of "financial hardship" or "inability to pay" grounds based on the principle of proportionality.
+To benefit from such a reduction, the undertaking has to show that it would be likely to exit the market as a result of the fine.